Azure/simdem/demo_scripts/simdem/README.md

 # Welcome to SimDem

-Is it:

-  * Documentation
-  * An interactive tutorial
-  * A live demo
-  * An automated test script
-  * A Shell script
 To progress in tutorial mode press a key when prompted.
 Most keys will work, but some are special keys.
 So, for now, press space when prompted.

-## Simdem is Documentation, Tutorials, Demo's and Tests
+## Simdem is Documentation, Tutorials, and Tests

-It's all of them!

-Simdem allows you to wite a tutorial in markdown format and then run the commands within it as a simulated demo, interactive tutorial or even a test script.
+Simdem allows you to wite a tutorial in markdown format and then run the commands within it as an interactive tutorial or even a test script.
 You can also generate executable shell scripts.

 SimDem reads a script, written in the form of a human readable